Manage data variability between systems

 Coded value mapping

-Due to government regulations, it’s likely that most healthcare organizations have already implemented a number of codesets, such as ICD-10 and LOINC codes.
-However, there isn’t always a perfect mapping alignment between codesets.
+Due to government regulations, most healthcare organizations have likely already implemented many code sets, like ICD-10 and LOINC codes.
+However, there isn’t always a perfect mapping alignment between code sets.

 If you're interested in normalizing coded values, talk to a Redoxer about your specific use case.